rspatial/terra/README.md

 `terra` is an R package that replaces [raster](https://github.com/rspatial/raster).
 It has a very similar interface, but it is simpler and much faster.
-The first (beta-) release was on 20 March 2020.
+It was first released on 20 March 2020.

-`terra` is written in C++.
-Classes, methods and properties are exposed via a Rcpp module.
-The R side has two main classes (SpatRaster and SpatVector) that represent spatial data.
-These classes are used to provide a standard R user-interface.
+`terra` mostly relies on two classes, SpatRaster and SpatVector, to represent spatial data.
 There are tutorials at [rspatial.org/terra](https://rspatial.org/terra/index.html).

 ## Installation